facebookresearch/home-robot/README.md

 Your open-source robotic mobile manipulation stack!

-*CURRENTLY UNDER ACTIVE DEVELOPMENT!
-PLEASE CONTACT US IF YOU ARE INTERESTED IN USING THIS LIBRARY!*
+_CURRENTLY UNDER ACTIVE DEVELOPMENT!
+PLEASE CONTACT US IF YOU ARE INTERESTED IN USING THIS LIBRARY!_

+_FULL RELEASE WILL HAPPEN MID-JUNE!_

 HomeRobot lets you get started running a range of robotics tasks on a low-cost mobile manipulator, starting with _Open Vocabulary Mobile Manipulation_, or OVMM.
 OVMM is a challenging task which means that, in an unknown environment, a robot must:
   - Explore its environment